Frequently Asked Questions

 The school laptop also comes preloaded with all of the software your student will need to complete their assignments.
 This includes, but is not limited to, Microsoft Office and ActivInspire.

 If you child changes schools in the middle of the school year, they will need to turn their laptop in at the school that they are leaving and another device will be given to them at their new site.
-You will not need to pay a new insurance fee.
+You will not need to pay a new technology fee.

 Yes.
 The $40 fee will be paid each year.
-If a student attends school in D5 for grades 3-12, you will have $400 total in insurance fees for the laptop – which is still significantly less than the original cost of a laptop.
+If a student attends school in D5 for grades 3-12, you will have $400 total in technology fees for the laptop – which is still significantly less than the original cost of a laptop.

 You are only responsible to pay for the first three children in your family.
 Any additional children will have their fees waived.